Dragonmystic707/exalted-reincarnated/docs/System.md

 ### Minimum Requirements

-When buying a Power, there are certain Minimums that must first be met–such as the dot Rating in a specific Ability.
+When buying a Power, there are certain Minimums that must first be met--such as the dot Rating in a specific Ability.

 Charms
 ------